Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Find mentorship, Continuing Education and Transferable Skill Set development to remain ahead of the curve.
+- Find mentorship, Continuing Education and transferable skill set development to remain ahead of the curve.

 - Negativity is not a good thing in any workplace.

-- Overcommitment can cause mistakes in the workplace, burnout, and anger.
+- Overcommitment can cause mistakes burning out, mistakes, and internal frustration.

-- Reduce stress by practicing Time Management Techniques and learning to delegate tasks that are not popular.
+- Reduce stress by learning Time Management techniques and learning to delegate difficult tasks.

 Not Establishing Goals

-What Can You Network Better?
+Which Ways Can You Network Better?

-- Join online forums relating to your specialization
+- Join online forums related to your area of expertise

 - Participate in employee resource groups